 Inspired by developments in the Netherlands, from the 1430s onwards, artistic means of expression began to change: light and shade, body and space came to be depicted with increasing realism.
 With advances in printing techniques, these innovations found mass distribution.

-Despite their religious function, the images increasingly came to be perceived as works of art.
-With around 120 objects – including outstanding loans and key works from the holdings of the Staatliche Museen zu Berlin – the juxtaposition of various artistic genres trace the innovations in the media of the 15th century.
-Diverse connections between the works bear witness to a permanent interplay between the media, allowing audiences to experience the full breadth of late Gothic art.
+Despite their religious function, the images increasingly came to be perceived as works of art, and the artists became known well beyond the boundaries of their local regions.
+With around 130 objects – including outstanding loans and key works from the holdings of the Staatliche Museen zu Berlin – the juxtaposition of various artistic genres trace the innovations in the media of the 15th century, allowing audiences to experience the full breadth and diversity of late Gothic art.